alphagov/govuk-mobile-ios-app/README.md

 ### SwiftLint

-The application uses SwiftLint for lining swift code.
+The application uses SwiftLint for linting swift code.
 Rules can be found [here](.swiftlint.yml) If you want swiftlint to highlight issues in Xcode, make sure you have it installed.
 You can do this using [Homebrew](https://brew.sh/)

 `brew install swiftlint`